WANT TO KNOW MORE?

 From the roundabout at the South end of Aviemore take the road to Rothiemurchus, Glenmore and Cairngorm.
 After .08 mile Rothiemuchus Centre is on the left hand side.
 Open daily (except Christmas Day) from 9.30 – 5.30, there are information, loos and a café restaurant.
-For the Doune House, 0.7 miles from the roundabout, turn right on the B970 road signed to Loch an Eilein and Insh; after 1.2 miles continue past the monument at the junction to Loch an Eilein and follow the road for 50 meters between the old garden stone wall on the left hand side and the iron fence on the right.
+For the Doune House, 0.7 miles from the roundabout, turn right on the B970 road signed to Loch an Eilein and Insh; after 1.2 miles continue past the monument at the junction to Loch an Eilein and follow the road for 50 metres between the old garden stone wall on the left hand side and the iron fence on the right.
 Turn right through green gates through the park, round the front of The Doune House, park at the signs and you will find us by following the instructions attached to the wall.

-When the River Spey is very high or the bank is breeched by floods the drives may be closed; visit http://apps.sepa.org.uk/waterlevels/default.aspx?sd=t&lc=234254 and/or email to check..
+When the River Spey is very high or the bank is breached by floods the drives may be closed; visit SEPA website and/or email us to check.

 CALEDONIAN PINE FOREST

-When you arrive at Rothiemurchus you will be struck by the magnificent ancient pines.
+On exploring Rothiemurchus you will be marvel at some of the magnificent ancient pines.

 Rothiemurchus forest covers an area of about 30 square kilometres and is believed to comprise of over 10 million trees.
 This is one of the largest surviving areas of ancient woodland in Europe where the average age of the Scots Pine exceeds 100 years with some more than 300 years old.
-These iconic Pines frame every view; from the River Spey or Loch an Eilein, to the upper tree line where the forest gives way to montane heath, screes and rock.
+These iconic Pines enhance every view; from the River Spey or Loch an Eilein, to the upper tree line where the forest gives way to montane heath, screes and rock.
 The forest is a living icon, a history book, and a collage of mystery and emotion.

-The Pinewood as an ecosystem provides a haven for species ranging from Capercaillie, Red Squirrel, Creeping Lady’s Tresses to Toothed Wintergreen, Pine Hoverfly and Stump Lichen.
-It comprises Aspen, Birch, Rowan and Willow, Cherry, Holly and Juniper and much more besides.
-Rothiemurchus forest is a very special place and therefore a forestry plan is maintained to sustain the woodland’s rich biodiversity for all to enjoy.
+The Pinewood as an ecosystem provides a haven for species of flora and fauna ranging from Capercaillie, Red Squirrel, Creeping Lady’s Tresses to Toothed Wintergreen, Pine Hoverfly and Stump Lichen.
+Other trees include Aspen, Birch, Rowan and Willow, Cherry, Holly and Juniper and much more besides.
+Rothiemurchus forest is a very special place and therefore a forest plan is maintained to sustain the woodland’s rich biodiversity for all to enjoy.